ShlomoStept/ShlomoStept/README.md

 <!--
 **ShlomoStept/ShlomoStept** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Full-Stack ML Engineer focused on building Darmis.
+Working on custom LLMs, single image super resolution, OCR models, and full-stack development.
+Contributing to research in natural language processing and summarization.

 Here are some ideas to get you started: